quii/learn-go-with-tests/command-line.md

     cli.PlayPoker()

     if len(playerStore.winCalls) !=1 {
-        t.Fatal("expected a win call but didnt get any") }
+        t.Fatal("expected a win call but didn't get any") }
 }
 ```

-- We can use our `StubPlayerStore` from other tests.
+- We can use our `StubPlayerStore` from other tests
 - We pass in our dependency into our not yet existing `CLI` type
 - Trigger the game by an unwritten `PlayPoker` method
 - Check that a win is recorded